artisticdrake/CHATALOGUE/README.md

    pip install requests openai
    ```
    - `requests` is used for weather lookups.
-   - `openai` is required only if you intend to enable the OpenAI fallback in `chatalogue.py`.
+   - `openai` User should have their own OPENAI key and is required only if you intend to enable the OpenAI fallback in `chatalogue.py`.

 3. Check the database:
    - The repository includes `chatalogue.sqlite`.
 Ensure it contains a `session_info` table with at least one `session_uuid`.
 If you need to inspect: